linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 # Property 3: Price Volatility Is Not Symmetric for Large Yield

 Changes For large changes in yield, the percentage price change is not the same for an increase in yield as it is for a decrease in yield.
 Once again, look at the  $10\%$ , 30-year coupon bond.
-Note that if the required yield increases by 300 basis points (from  $10\%$  to  $13\%$ ), the price decline per  $100 of par value would be$ 22.55 or  $22.55\%$  of the initial price; for a 300 basis point decrease in the yield, the price increase per $100 of par value would be $37.42 or  $37.42\%$  of the initial price.
+Note that if the required yield increases by 300 basis points (from  $10\%$  to  $13\%$ ), the price decline per  \$100 of par value would be\$ 22.55 or  $22.55\%$  of the initial price; for a 300 basis point decrease in the yield, the price increase per \$100 of par value would be \$37.42 or  $37.42\%$  of the initial price.

 Property 4: For Large Yield Changes, Price Increases Are Greater Than Price Decreases For a given large change in yield, the price increase is greater than the price decrease.
 This can be seen in Exhibits 12-3 and 12-4 by comparing the upper panel (which shows price volatility for increases in yield) to the lower panel (which shows price volatility for decreases in yield).
 For each bond, in absolute terms the price change is larger in the lower panel than in the upper panel for a given large change in yield.